Quadrisheriff/Quadrisheriff.github.io/docs/Static site generators/MkDocs/Getting-started.md

 ###**Configuring your website**

-All of MkDocs configurations are done using the `mkdocs.yml` file in the projects folder.

-Add the following configuration into your `mkdocs.yml` file to specify your project's information.
+All of MkDocs configurations are done using your `mkdocs.yml` file.
+Add the following into your `mkdocs.yml` file to specify your website's information.

 ```mkdocs.yml
 ## Add your website's information